Tropical Storm Aere (2016)

-Severe Tropical Storm Aere, known in the Philippines as Tropical Storm Julian, was a long-lived tropical cyclone that struck Central Vietnam in October 2016.
+Severe Tropical Storm Aere, known in the Philippines as Tropical Storm Julian, was a long-lived tropical cyclone that struck Indochina in early October 2016.
 The nineteenth named storm of the annual typhoon season, Aere formed on October 4, 2016 as a tropical depression to the east of Luzon, Philippines shortly after the JMA had started tracking Songda.
 On the next day, the system had become a tropical storm and it moved into South China Sea.
 During October 7, it intensified into a severe tropical storm and reached peak intensity with 10-minute winds of 110 km/h (70 mph).
 Shortly thereafter, due to remaining in almost the same area for hours, Aere began to weaken to a tropical storm, and on October 10, it weakened to a tropical depression, before weakening to a low-pressure area late on October 11.
 On October 13, Aere re-generated into a tropical depression and it made landfall in Huế, Vietnam late that day.
 The system moved towards Laos and Thailand before it fully dissipated on October 14.

 Aere affected parts of Southeast Asia in October 2016, but its impact was most severe in Vietnam.
 Heavy flooding triggered by the remnants of Aere from October 13 to October 17, 2016 in North-Central Vietnam caused severe damage.
 A total of 7 people were killed and total damage reached US$209 million.
 The remnants of Aere also caused heavy rains in northeast Thailand.